excap3r/vlc-auto-shutdown/README.md

 ## How to use 😎

-- Double click at "VLC turn off" shortcut
+- Double click on start.bat or your shortcut
-- Now if u have VLC turned on this will inform you every 10s(by default) that VLC is still running
+- If u have VLC turned on this will tell you every 10s(by default) that VLC is still running
-- If VLC closes then this will wait 15s(by default) while you can press any key to abort shutdown and close this script, otherwise PC will shutdown in 3sec.
+- When VLC closes then this will wait 15s(by default) while you can press any key to abort shutdown and close this script

 ## Configuration (optional) 🤓